cshtdd/lazy-property-helper/readme.md

 ### How does it work?

 `LazyPropertyHelper` leverages the advantages of lambdas and functional programming to cache the result of an expensive computation.
 The computation is executed only once in a thread-safe context.
-Subsequent reads to the result don't require a lock.
+Subsequent reads don't require a lock.
 [Here's the code](https://github.com/camilin87/lazy-property-helper/blob/master/LazyPropertyHelper/LazyProperty.cs) where all of this takes place.
-The important piece is the `CalculateAndCacheExpensiveComputation` method that replaces the `_expensiveComputationReader` with a lambda that always return the cached value stored in the `_cachedResult` field.
+The important piece is the `CalculateAndCacheExpensiveComputation` method that replaces the `_expensiveComputationReader` with a lambda that always return the cached value from the `_cachedResult` field.

 ### How do you know it works?